limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

-Provided inherited controls for CSP                    | Complete      | Operational security tools onboarding completed          |Complete  | Billing and reporting set up                          | Complete     | Team has access to all required tools and environments                 |  Complete   | Working session to complete operations handoff with ITOPs                 |       | Provisioning checklist 100% completed                 |       | Checklist under development by CAS; not yet available COMPLETED ALL Provisioning Tasks                       | Complete     |
+Provided inherited controls for CSP                    | Complete      | Operational security tools onboarding completed          |Complete  | Billing and reporting set up                          | Complete     | Team has access to all required tools and environments          |  Complete   | Working session to complete operations handoff with ITOPs                 |  No     | Unclear what ITOPs role is for new systems
+Provisioning checklist 100% completed                 |  No     | Checklist under development by CAS; not yet available COMPLETED ALL Provisioning Tasks                       | Complete     |